 - taking customer and user needs into account to deliver more desirable and useful solutions

 - identifying who is ready to buy your innovation

 - being developed, planned and resourced beyond the end of the Innovate UK funded project, taking into account the focus of any project partners and their existing commitments

-If you want help to find a project partner, contact the relevant sector team at Innovate UK KTN.
+If you would like help to find a project partner, please contact the relevant sector team at Innovate UK KTN.